SimonRacaud/HUB_workshop_Assembly-RE/minsweeper/README.md

 Clue:

-- The function that put the mines on the board import a function to select random places.
+- The function that puts the mines on the board import a function to select random places.